 - Do you have eye pain or other symptoms, including headache, stuffy or runny nose, or joint or muscle aches?

 - What medicines do you take?

 - What seems to help stop the tearing?

-Your doctor may order tests to help determine the cause.
+Your provider may order tests to help determine the cause.

 Treatment depends on the cause of the problem.

 Hurwitz JJ.
 The lacrimal drainage system.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 St. Louis, MO: Elsevier Saunders; 2014:ch 12.15.